Annie Sugier: Activist

 Annie Sugier is a member of the Socialist Party.
-Her political beliefs and, in particular, her feminist commitment have been on display over many years in columns she regularly contributes to Libération and Le Monde.
-She became a regular contributor to the on-line political journal Riposte Laïque following its launch in 2007.
-The e-journal was launched at a trenchant defender of "Laïcité", the principal applied in France and certain adjacent countries in which the church has never been nationalised, whereby church:state rivalry is contained (most of the time) by an agreement that the state will never meddle in religious matters and the church will never meddle in secular matters.
-Critical commentators sometimes suggest that Riposte Laïque was soon taken over by extreme rightwing attitudes, notably with regard to race and tribalism.
-Sugier quit the Riposte editorial team during the summer of 2010, indicating that she no longer found herself in agreement with its tone and [political] alliances.
-In one of her last contributions she nevertheless insisted that she intended to attend a forthcoming Riposte "apéro saucisson-pinard" (snacks and drinks [mass-event]) organised by the publication, insisting that she "saw nothing wrong" in joining in with "a giant sausage party in a Paris street".
-After investigating further Riposte's alliance with "identitarian-nationalist" fellow travellers, who were evidently involved in the event, she evidently changed her mind, however: she stayed away.
+She regularly contributes to Libération, Le Monde, and the political journal Riposte Laïque.
+Sugier quit the Riposte editorial team during the summer of 2010, indicating that she no longer found herself in agreement with its tone and political alliances.
 She formally broke with the Riposte Laïque movement in 2012.

 The best known of Annie Sugier's other feminist campaigns involves sport: more specifically the Olympic Games.
 In 1995 she joined with others to set up the so-called "Atlanta+ Committee", in order to draw attention to and denounce sexual apartheid and discrimination against sportswomen more broadly.
 In 2012 she published "Femmes voilées aux Jeux olympiques" ("Veiled Women at the Olympic Games") which covered more than twenty years of "Atlanta+ Committee" campaigning.
 Timed to coincide with the 2012 Summer Olympics, "Londres 2012: Justice pour les femmes" ("London 2012: Justice for the women") was published under her direction and that of Linda Weil-Curiel.
 That was followed four years later by "Appliquez la Charte olympique" ("Follow the Olympic Charter"), timed to coincide with the 2016 Summer Olympics.
 The campaigning continues in respect of the 2024 Summer Olympics scheduled for Paris.